LAN QIAO International Collegiate Programming Contest 2018

 10 first prize and a number of second prize and third prize.
 All players will be awarded the certificate of Lan Qiao Cup International Contest.

-Third to tenth places: one Apple Watch for each.
+Third to tenth places: Apple's new electronics.

 In addition, the foreign players who award first prize will have the opportunity to be invited to visit China.
 During their visit, they can conduct surveys on China's information technology and relevant start-up opportunities.